Skip to main content

 Academics

-Harvard sources faculty and lecturers from around the world, bringing together some of the world’s most renown researchers, Nobel laureates, Pulitzer Prize-winning authors, and pioneers in nearly every field.
-And its not just to show off.
-Students are able to engage with faculty through First-Year Faculty Dinners, Faculty Luncheons, and other various initiatives.
+Harvard sources faculty and lecturers from around the world, bringing together some of the world’s most renowned researchers, Nobel laureates, Pulitzer Prize-winning authors, and pioneers in nearly every field.
+And it’s not just to show off.
+Students are able to engage with faculty through First-Year Faculty Dinners, Faculty Lunches, and various other initiatives.

 It’s no wonder that about half of students pursue an honors track within their concentration, or even choose to cross-enroll with Harvard’s graduate schools and other institutions in Cambridge and Boston.